-It has to be underlined that up to now no specific legal instrument dealing with the topic of portability of student grants and loans has been established with the Exception of the European Agreement on Continued Payment of Scholarships to Students Studying Abroad 1969 of the Council of Europe12.
-The legal environment of portable student support has to be therefore derived from other, more general provisions.
+It has to be underlined that up to now no specific legal instrument dealing with the topic of portability of student grants and loans has been established with the exception of the European Agreement on Continued Payment of Scholarships to Students Studying Abroad 1969 of the Council of Europe12.
+Therefore the legal framework of portable student support has to be derived from other, more general provisions.
 Often this will result in researching the regulations on the entitlement of students to support from the host country.

-5.4.2 EU-law
+5.4.2 EU Law

 5.4.2.1.
-EU-law directly relating to portability
+EU Law directly relating to portability

 It should be emphasised that with respect to portability up to now neither the Community law nor the European Court of Justice has defined portability or laid down the conditions when students are entitled to grants or loans of their home country when studying abroad.
-As a result every State can stipulate the prerequisites of making study grants or loans portable.13
+As a result every State can stipulate the specific conditions on which study grants or loans may be portable.13

-There are some other legal, but not binding instruments that contain the topic of portability.
-For example the Recommendation of the European Parliament and of the Council of 10 July 2001 on mobility within the Community for students, persons undergoing training, volunteers, teachers and trainers14.
-This Recommendation, which in particular is based on Article 149(4) and Article 150(4) of the Treaty establishing the European Community states that the portability of scholarships and national aids can be promoted.
+There are some other legal, but not binding instruments that relate to the topic of portability.
+One example is the Recommendation of the European Parliament and of the Council of 10 July 2001 on mobility within the Community for students, persons undergoing training, volunteers, teachers and trainers14.
+This Recommendation, which is based on Articles 149(4) and 150(4) of the Treaty establishing the European Community states that the portability of scholarships and national aids can be promoted.